Set Reply-To address to an auto reply message

 With MSH Autoresponder for Postfix you can set a Reply-To address that’s different from From address.
 The common reason for this is when you want bounce e-mails, auto-responders and other system-generated replies to your e-mail return to another address while the author’s address is different.

-Keep in mind that user when respond to auto reply message with an alternate Reply-To address will be delivered to that address.
-Original address still appears in the From field.
+Keep in mind that when a user responds to an auto reply message that has an alternate Reply-To address, their reply will be delivered to that address.
+The original address still appears in the From field.

 Creating an autoreply with Reply-To address